 Tabitha Bible, Optician

 Licensed Optician Tabitha Bible is a homegrown Hardin Valley native.
 Raised in the Hardin Valley-Karns area, Tabitha loved it so much she never left.
-She and her husband, also a Karns native, have raised their two boys in Hardin Valley, and live just three miles from EyeCare Optical on Hardin Valley Road where she sees patients for eyewear selection, lens options and custom fittings.
+She and her husband, also a Karns native, raised their two boys in Hardin Valley and still live just three miles from EyeCare Optical on Hardin Valley Road, where she sees patients for eyewear selection, lens options and custom fittings.

-In contrast to today, when she was growing up, much of the Hardin Valley and Karns area was just wide-open country for a girl like Tabitha who loved nothing better than being outside, riding bikes with her friends from dawn ‘til dusk.
+When she was growing up, much of the Hardin Valley and Karns area was just wide-open country (in contrast to today), which was great for a girl like Tabitha who loved nothing better than being outside, riding bikes with her friends from dawn ‘til dusk.
 Immediately upon graduation from Karns High School, she entered the Roane State Community College Opticianry Program.

 Tabitha graduated with her Associate of Applied Science degree in 1993 and earned her license and ABO and NCLE certifications.
-Her first decade as a licensed optician Tabitha worked for a branch of a national optical retailer, eventually becoming a manager of several offices.
+Her first decade as a Licensed Optician, Tabitha worked for a branch of a national optical retailer, eventually becoming a manager of several offices.
 That experience was an education in how the retail side of Optometry works, she states.
-In 2004, she joined the eye care practice of Drs.
-Campbell, Cunningham, Taylor and Haun, serving as an optician for the Weisgarber Main office where she has had the opportunity to experience the medical side of optics.
+In 2004, she joined Drs.
+Campbell, Cunningham, Taylor and Haun, serving as an optician for the main office on Weisgarber Road, where she has had the opportunity to experience the medical side of optics.

-Tabitha Bible sees patients at our Hardin Valley location.
+Tabitha Bible helps patients with all their eyewear needs at our Hardin Valley location.